LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_03_teamcity/README.md

 ### 1. Create a GitHub repo for the sample application code
 Because this course covers multiple tools, a dedicated repo is need for each tool to prevent unexpected deployments to the sample-application.

-TODO: Update this and other readmes to specify creating a PUBLIC repo.
 1. Create a new GitHub repo.
 Give the repo a name and description.
 Please select **Public** for the repo visibility to simplify access.
 Select the option to add a README file and select **Python** when adding a `.gitignore` file.
 1. From ther repo home page, select **Add file -> Upload files**.
 1. Select **choose your files** and browse to the exercise files for this lesson on your local system.